Best Dirt Bikes For Short Riders (Low Seat Heights)

 2. Honda CRF150F & CRF230F

-The 236-pound Honda CRF150F bike is a very suitable bike for smaller riders.
+The 236-pound Honda CRF150F is a very suitable option for shorter riders.
 It features a comfortable seat height of 32.5 inches.
+Honda’s CRF150F has a seat height of 32.8 inches, making it suitable for shorter riders.

 3. Yamaha TT-R230 & TT-R125LE